Home

 OS grid ref:- SW409257

-St Buryan is mentioned in the Domesday Book.
+St Buryan is mentioned in the Domesday Book, where it is referred to as being in the ownership of Robert, Count of Mortain.
 Celtic crosses abound throughout the parish, located at roadsides and road junctions, which are thought to be sanctuary markers, King Athelstan granted a charter of extended sanctuary to St Buryan.

-The area is rich in prehistoric remains, the enigmatic Boscawen Un Stone Circle lies around 1.5 km north of the village.
+The area is rich in prehistoric remains, the enigmatic Boscawen Un Stone Circle lies around 1.5 km to the north of the village.
 The stone circle is mentioned in a Medieval Welsh manuscript as one of the three main Gorsedds or meeting places of the ancient Britons, the modern Cornish Gorsedd first met here in 1928 and it is still used by modern pagan groups.
-The Merry Maidens Stone Circle is located to the south, the monument dates to the Bronze Age, local legend states that the stones are the forms of a group of nineteen maidens who danced on the Sabbath and were turned to stone for their transgressions!
+The Tregiffian Burial Chamber and the Merry Maidens Stone Circle (pictured right) are located to the south, the stone circle dates to the Bronze Age, local legend states that the stones are the forms of a group of nineteen maidens who danced on the Sabbath and were turned to stone for their transgressions!

 Image copyright Richard Knights